Chris Kane (politician)

 Chris Kane (born August 1976) is a Scottish Labour Party politician serving as the Member of Parliament for Stirling and Strathallan since 2024.

 Prior to election as an MP, he was a local councillor representing the Stirling East ward from May 2017, and served as council leader from May 2022.
+He stood unsuccessfully for the Stirling constituency at the 2017 general election.

 Kane said his first job was helping tidy up in his father's electrical shop.
 He has previously worked as a journalist and radio broadcaster.